U.S. Senator Jon Tester will again run in 2024, in boon for Democrats

 By Moira Warburton

-WASHINGTON, Feb 22 (Reuters) - U.S. Senator Jon Tester will run for reelection, he said on Twitter on Wednesday, in a major win for Democrats who are defending seats in several battleground states in 2024.
+Feb 22 (Reuters) - U.S. Senator Jon Tester of Montana launched his 2024 reelection bid on Wednesday, in a plus for Democrats, who are seeking to defend their slim 51-49 Senate majority but will face challenges in several battleground states next year.

-Tester, who has represented Montana in the U.S. Senate since 2007, is a reliable moderate who has won three tight races in the past in the increasingly Republican state.
+Tester, 66, who has represented Montana in the U.S. Senate since 2007, is a reliable moderate Democrat who has won three tight races in the past in an increasingly Republican state.

-The former music teacher has a reputation for folksy, down-to-earth authenticity, frequently mentioning his family farm that he still works on as a third-generation farmer.
+"Montanans need a fighter that will hold our government accountable and demand Washington stand up for veterans and lower costs for families," Tester said in a Twitter post declaring his reelection campaign.
+"I will always fight to defend our Montana values.
+Let's get to work."

+Two Republicans now serving in the U.S. House of Representatives -- Matt Rosendale and Ryan Zinke -- are seen as potential candidates in Montana's 2024 U.S. Senate Republican primary.
+State Attorney General Austin Knudsen is also viewed as a possible contender.

-Even with an incumbent's advantage, Tester will likely still face a tough battle for reelection.
+He will likely face a tough battle for reelection, even with an incumbent's advantage, in a Western state where Republicans have swept statewide races by wide margins in recent years.

-Republicans have swept the state in federal elections in recent years, and will see the Senate seat as a potential pick-up.
+In 2020, Republican U.S. Senator Steve Daines bested former Democratic Governor Steve Bullock by more than 10 percentage points.
+That same year, Republican President Donald Trump defeated Democrat Joe Biden in Montana, winning the state by more than 16 points while losing the national election.

-Upcoming races in states like Montana, West Virginia, Ohio and Arizona all present challenges to the Democrats' ability to hold onto their Senate majority going into 2025.
+Montana is one of several states, including West Virginia, Ohio and Arizona, that present challenges to the Democrats' ability to hold on to their Senate majority going into 2025.

+Arizona U.S. Senator Kyrsten Sinema in December left the Democratic Party, changing her registration to independent.
+While she continues to caucus with President Joe Biden's party, along with two other independents, her move could lead to a three-way race in the Southwestern state in 2024 between the incumbent, a Democratic candidate and a Republican challenger.

+Democratic U.S. Representative Ruben Gallego last month said he would seek his party's nomination to challenge Sinema.

-(Reporting by Moira Warburton in Washington; Editing by Richard Cowan and Alistair Bell)
+(Reporting by Moira Warburton and David Morgan in Washington; Editing by Richard Cowan, Alistair Bell, Chizu Nomiyama and Jonathan Oatis)

 ((Moira.Warburton@thomsonreuters.com;))